 The Gaggia Brera is the best super-automatic espresso makers under $500.
 The machine has a built-in ceramic burr grinder with five grind settings.
 In addition to this, you can also set the dosing and length of the shot.
 However, the degree of control is limited.

 For instance, you can set the strength to mild, medium, or strong.
-But, you don’t have direct control on how many grams the grinder grinds.
+But, you don’t have direct control over how many grams the grinder grinds.
 Also, you can set the shot volume for a single and double shot.
 However, you should eyeball the length of the shot because the display doesn’t give any readouts.

 Another drawback is that the machine does not have an automatic milk frother.
 You should do it manually.
 But, the good news is that the Brera comes with a pannarello wand.
 The pannarello wand allows you to froth milk without involving much technique.